umbraco/UmbracoDocs/14/umbraco-cms/implementation/integration-testing.md

 # Integration Testing

 These examples are for Umbraco 14.
 They use [NUnit](https://nunit.org/) as the testing framework.
 Leveraging [Umbraco.Cms.Tests.Integration](https://github.com/umbraco/Umbraco-CMS/tree/contrib/tests/Umbraco.Tests.Integration) providing base classes.

+{% hint style="info" %}
-Note that the Umbraco.Tests.Integration project uses version `3.14.0` of the NUnit NuGet package, so it is essential to use this version to ensure compatibility.
+The Umbraco.Tests.Integration project uses version `3.14.0` of the NUnit NuGet package.
+It is essential to use this version to ensure compatibility.
 You can check the current package versions used by the Umbraco.Tests.Integration project [here](https://github.com/umbraco/Umbraco-CMS/blob/v14/dev/tests/Directory.Packages.props).
+{% endhint %}

 ## Getting started